UM-A2SRL/AePW3-LDWG/README.md

 If you use the TU Delft Pazy wing model properties, please cite our paper:

-Sanghi, D., Riso, C., and Cesnik, C. E. S., "Evaluation of Aeroelastic Models for Gust Response Prediction in Very Flexible Wings," International Forum on Aeroelasticity and Structural Dynamics, 2024.
+Sanghi, D., Riso, C., and Cesnik, C. E. S., "Evaluation of Aeroelastic Models for Gust Response Prediction in Very Flexible Wings," IFASD, The Hague, The Netherlands, June 18-21, 2024.
+IFASD-2024-035.

 ## Issues